datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter7.md

 library(dplyr)
 data(murders)

-# Use mutate to add a rate column and store in `murders`
+# Use mutate to add a column named rate and store in murders

 ```